All Episodes

 What do you think, Rush?

-We got to bring Syria and Iran in and we're gonna help them, or they have to help us, uh, extricate ourselves.
+We've got to help them, or they have to help us, extricate ourselves.

 Only they can bring order to the region.

-And this Bunch Ahmadinejad now is conducting is the Holocaust didn't happen convention.
+And this bunch Ahmadinejad now is conducting is the Holocaust Didn't Happen convention.

 You don't need to send anybody else.